GSA-TTS/FAC-transition-site/src/data/reliability/validations/schema-validations.md

 };
 ```

 That UEI validation makes sure that UEIs entered into our system follow the rules defined for UEIs by SAM.gov.
 First, we make sure it is a string of length 12.
 Then, we make sure it starts with a valid letter.
 Moreso, we make sure there are not 9 digits in a row in the middle of the UEI; this is to prevent confusion with EINs and SSNs.
+Every piece of data coming into the FAC undergoes this level of scrutiny via our JSON Schema validations.

 The [complete schema for the Federal Awards](https://github.com/GSA-TTS/FAC/blob/826167b1e4142f6723177a161e60858053a99c16/backend/schemas/source/sections/FederalAwards.schema.jsonnet) section is several hundred lines long.
 It specifies everything we expect to see in this section of the form.
 We have a schema for every part of the data that comes into the FAC.

 Every section of the SF-SAC has a schema just like this, making sure that the shape of the data in every section is validated all the way down.

-## Defense in depth
+## "You shall not pass"

+When the GSA FAC first opened its doors, we relied heavily on our JSON Schemas.
+They performed *marvelously*.
+We blocked all kinds of submissions.

-The JSON Schemas provide a rigorous validation of the data, but do not provide errors that are friendly to users.
-This is why the [intake validations]({{'/data/reliability/validations/intake-validations/' | htmlBaseUrl(baseUrl)}}) came into being.
-At this point, the FAC team expects:
+However, the error messages were *horrible*.
+Completely incomprehensible, sometimes even to the GSA FAC team.
+This is why the [intake validations](intake-validations/) came into being.
+At this point, the GSA team expects:

 1. A user should never see an error from a JSON Schema.
 If that happens, we add a new intake validation with a user-centered, helpful error message.
 2. JSON Schemas should be our backstop; they make sure, after transforming our data, that we made no mistakes.

+These expectations have served the team well.
+Users get good support from the messages provided by our intake validations, and the schemas have prevented us from storing data that is "wrong" in shape.

 ## Cross-validations

 Once we have a complete submission, we check for correctness across the entire submission.
-We call these [cross-validations]({{'/data/reliability/validations/cross-validations/' | htmlBaseUrl(baseUrl)}}).
+We call these [cross-validations]({{ "../cross-validations/" | absoluteUrl }}).